simplexspatial/simplexspatial/README.md

 This means that:
 - It is using in memory persistence journal, so you can not restart the cluster at all.
-In that case, you will lost your data.
+In that case, you will lose your data.
 - It is using fixed seed nodes.
 Remind to update the IP (in this case it is the local IP for Ubuntu 19.10) and ports.